rrmm/midi-usb-controller/README.md

 # midi-usb-controller

+All project files Copyright 2018 RM
+CC BY-SA license with the conditions of the ASF license

 Custom PCB and firmware to implement a MIDI controller board
 - based on Atmel/Microchip ATSAMD21J18A-AU microcontroller
 - hardware/gerber contains files necessary to have PCB's manufactured